conjoon/conjoon.github.io/docs/introduction.md

 ```

 :::tip
-You have just installed the latest build available for conjoon.
+You have just installed the latest build available for **conjoon**.
 For instructions on how to build the project from scratch, check out the [**installation guide**](./installation).
 :::